 He said: ‘During mating season, the elephant may have developed some stress.
 Transportation may have added to the stress. ‘

-Male elephants are often forced out of the herd when they reach reproductive age to not mate with blood relatives.
+Male elephants are often forced out of the herd to not mate with blood relatives when they reach reproductive age.

-This is thought to be why the elephant escaped and those driving through the park were told to be extra vigilant.
+This is why the elephant escaped, and those driving through the park were told to be extra vigilant.